Home Ā» Home Ā» Practical Ways to Improve Your Garden Soil

 How to Amend Your Soil With Compost

-Although I’m a Master Gardener, science and biology are just not my thing, and I hate trying to read an article about composting and having to wade through all the scientific stuff.
+Although I have Master Gardener experience, science and biology are just not my thing.
+Generally, I don’t want to wade through scientific stuff about composting, I just want to compost or get to the plants!
 So as always, I’m going to keep this simple enough for home gardeners.

 Different Types of Composters

-I’ve always used a compost tumbler and this dual bin composter works especially well.
-There are two different sides, so you can fill one up and it can start the decomposing process while you’re filling the other side up.
-I like it because it is up off the ground and it’s very easy to add to and empty.
+Since it’s up off the ground, it’s very easy to add materials to!
 It’s also super easy to turn and it’s rodent proof.
 Although small, it actually makes a surprising amount of compost.
 It’s perfect if you have a small yard or gardening space.
-It’s a great composter, but just not big enough for my needs.
+It’s a great composter.

 Composting Made Simple

-Composting can be very confusing, but just like with most things gardening, let’s not make it difficult.
+Composting can be very confusing, but as with most things in gardening, let’s not make it difficult.
 If you want to get into the science of composting, there are tons of complicated articles and compost recipes out there on the web.
 Basically, you need about 2/3rds brown stuff and 1/3rd green stuff.

 • leaves